saeedabi1/deep_learning_project/README.md

 First, well formed structured output space natural language sentences are considerably more challenging than just a set of class labels to predict.
 Secondly, this dynamic output space enables a more thin understanding of the visual scenario, and therefore also a more informative one visual scene analysis to do well on this task.

+## Issues with Traditional Methods of Image Captioning:

+During generating the next word of the caption, this word is usually describing only a part of the image.
+Capturing the essence of the entire input image is unable Using the full representation of the image “h” to help in the process of generating each word cannot produce different words for different parts of the image.
+Using Attention mechanism to solve these problems, by focusing on certain important features that may be present in the image.
+Eg: HAARCascade

 ![alt text](https://github.com/saeedabi1/deep_learning_project/blob/master/pictures/pasted%20image%200.png?raw=true)